McDonough School of Business

 Stephen Weymouth is Assistant Professor and Marano Faculty Fellow in the McDonough School of Business at Georgetown University.
 He is a faculty affiliate of the Georgetown Center for Business and Public Policy, and the Department of Government.

 Forthcoming.
 "Winners and Losers in International Trade: The Effects on U.S. Presidential Voting" (with J. Bradford Jensen and Dennis P. Quinn).
 International Organization. [slides] An earlier version is NBER Working Paper 21899.
+A summary of our paper appears in the Fall 2016 Political Economist newsletter.

 --Media coverage: Bloomberg, The Economist, Fortune, Salon, Wall Street Journal, Washington Post.
 Our Forbes op-ed is here.